ccchriswong76/Stock-Market-Commentary-Analysis-APPL/README.md

-# Stock Market Commentary Analysis Notebook
+# Stock Market Commentary Analysis Notebook (APPL)
-This Jupyter Notebook is designed to perform an analysis of stock market commentaries related to the NASDAQ-AAPL stock on TradingView.
+This Jupyter Notebook is designed to perform an analysis of stock market commentaries related to the [NASDAQ-AAPL stock on TradingView](https://www.tradingview.com/symbols/NASDAQ-AAPL/ideas/).
 The notebook utilizes Python libraries such as pandas, BeautifulSoup, Transformers, yfinance, seaborn, and matplotlib to gather, preprocess, analyze, and visualize data.

 ## Table of Contents